django-extensions/django-extensions/docs/shell_plus.rst

 To use him you need to overwrite transform_import function which should have one parameter.

-It will be full model name.
-It should return valid alias as str instance.
+It will be a full model name.
+It should return valid alias as a str instance.

 **AppNameCR**